Can You Really Have Viagra Headache?

 Having a headache after taking Viagra can be off-putting and may affect your sexual performance as well.

-Taking a smaller dose and keeping yourself hydrated may work well for a lot of people taking Viagra.
+Taking a smaller dose and keeping yourself hydrated may work well for a lot of people taking this medicine.

-You can also try other ED pills, such as Vidalista or Levitra to prevent a headaches.
+You can also try other ED pills, like Cialis or Levitra, to prevent headaches.
 Let us discuss these in detail.

 Take a smaller dose

-Using a higher dosage of ED pills may pose a higher risk of potential side effects.
+Using a higher Viagra dosage may pose a higher risk of potential side effects.
 Try taking a lower dose of Viagra, such as 50mg or 25 mg, instead of 100 mg Viagra.

 Lower doses may help you achieve and maintain erections just as easily.
 Consult your doctor before taking any medications or switching from a higher to a lower dose.